randylubin/story-synth-docs/src/guide/publish.md

 While the above steps are all that’s needed to publish a Story Synth app, there plenty more customization that you can do.

-### Custom title and info
+### Custom homepage and launcher

-The homepage of your app lives in the GameLauncher.vue file.
-If you want to add a custom title or other custom info (game length, player count, etc), this is the best place to add it.
+The homepage of your app lives in the Homepage.vue – you can customize it suit your game or studio.
+If you want the game launcher to be on the homepage, set 'launcherOnHomepage' equal to the route of your game not including any roomID (e.g. '/Games/Around-The-Realm/').
+Otherwise, you can edit the GameLauncher.vue file.

 ### Custom style

 Each Vue file (e.g. App.vue, RoomPicker.vue, Monster.vue) has its own style section at the bottom of the file.
 Custom CSS on App.vue will appear on all pages but if you only want to affect one page, then add it to just that page in the `<style scoped>` section.

+You can also use individual .scss files in the /src/assets/styleTemplates folder.
+Make sure import add any additional style files in the /main.js file.

 ### Pre-rendering pages